-The Inglesina compactly collapses, but its weight and dimensions are not the smallest in our lineup, which slightly decreased its portability score.
-If you want the absolute smallest, this option may not be the seat for you.
+The Inglesina compactly collapses, but its weight and dimensions are not the smallest in our lineup, decreasing its portability score.
+If you want the absolute smallest, this option may not be your seat.
 Despite this, we love the quality and functionality of this versatile seat and highly recommend it.

 Read review: Inglesina Fast Table